aayushbarmecha/StocksML/README.md

 * Build a backtesting engine to more accurately measure accuracy
 * Improve the accuracy of the model

-## Code

-You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/sp_500).

-File overview:

-* `market_prediction.ipynb` - a Jupyter notebook that contains all of the code.

 # Local Setup